Rytual/OldPhonePad-DictionaryState/README.md

 ---

 Built with nostalgia and a mild case of RSI from testing on an actual old phone.
-Remember: in the early 2000s, we were basically training for software engineering by mastering T9.
+In the early 2000s we were basically training for software engineering by mastering T9.

 *Last updated: October 2025*